bccp/conda-channel-bccp/README.rst

 platform directory
 ++++++++++++++++++
-The current version of openmpi and mpich on default anaconda channels are not properly set up to use the cross compilation toolchain for the compiler wrappers.
-We therefore build openmpi, mpich and a mpi4py that depends on them.
-The plan is to add updated openmpi, mpich and mpi4py to the default anaconda channel eventually, and stop including these packages.
+bccp used to ship mpich and mpi4py that properly allows compiling packages with the ctng cross compilation tool chain provided by conda.
+This is no longer an issue since at least Mar 15 2020.
+We therefore have switched to use the mpich and mpi4py on the default channel.

 pkglist